bitovi/academy/src/angular/14-building-order-form/building-order-form.md

     ```
 - You've created routes before!
 You got this!

-### To Verify Your Solution is Correct

-When you navigate to the `/order` path from a restaurant detail page you should see your new order component.

-### Solution
+## P1: Solution

 __src/app/app-routing.module.ts__

 @sourceref ./app-routing.module.ts
 @highlight 7, 22-25

-## Exercise: Build out the Order Component
+## Problem 2: Build Out the Order Component

 We've covered a few concepts, like how to get the slug from the route, how to get a restaurant, how to create a form and subscribe to its changes.
 Let's practice those concepts.

 We've provided some starting code to get through this section to help you get the restaurant based on the route slug, create a new reactive form to collect order information, and update the order total whenever the `items` FormControl value changes.

+## P2: Technical Requirements

+The order form component needs to get the restaurant from the route slug, and needs a reactive form to collect `restaurant`, `name`, `address`, `phone`, and `items`, and a way to update the order total when the items form control changes.

+## P2: Setup

-In your new order component, edit the __src/order/order.component.html__ file to be:
+✏️ Update the __src/order/order.component.html__ file to be:

 __src/app/order/order.component.html__

 @sourceref ./order.component-starter.html

-Update your __src/app/order/order.component.ts__ file to be:
+✏️ Update the __src/app/order/order.component.ts__ file to be:

 @sourceref ./order.component-starter.ts

-### The problem

-The order form component needs to get the restaurant from the route slug, and needs a reactive form to collect `restaurant`, `name`, `address`, `phone`, and `items`, and a way to update the order total when the items form control changes.

-### What you need to know
+## P2: What You Need to Know

 - How to get the restaurant from the route slug (you learned this in previous sections! ✔️)
 - Create a reactive form (you learned this in previous sections! ✔️)